engage-so/engage-so.github.io/views/docs/api/users.md

 - `first_name` - Optional.
 The user's first name
 - `last_name` - Optional.
 The user's last name
 - `number` - Optional.
 The user's phone number in international format
-- `email` - Required.
+- `email` - Optional.
 The user's email
 - `created_at` - Optional.
 Date the user signed up on your application.
 Should be a valid date string.
 - `meta` - Optional.
 An object that can contain additional user attributes.
 The values can be a string, number or boolean.